citp/privacy-policy-historical/u/un/unc/unclebobs.com.md

-> *The following text is extracted and transformed from the unclebobs.com privacy policy that was archived on 2011-11-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111122041736id_/http%3A//www.unclebobs.com/privacy.cfm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the unclebobs.com privacy policy that was archived on 2012-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120606012010id_/http%3A//www.unclebobs.com/privacy.cfm) for the most accurate reproduction.*

 # Privacy on Unclebobs.com

 ## Uncle Bob's Privacy Policy

-Copyright © 2011 Sovran Self Storage, Inc. All rights reserved.
+Copyright © 2012 Sovran Self Storage, Inc. All rights reserved.
 Uncle Bob's Self Storage is a registered trademark of Sovran Self Storage, Inc.

 ### We Respect Your Privacy

-Uncle Bob's practices a firm committment to the privacy and security of any personal information you may give us.
+Uncle Bob's practices a firm commitment to the privacy and security of any personal information you may give us.
 Your personal information will only be used as it is suggested at the time it is collected.

 ### How We Collect Information